AcnoSaga/cosc94/week2.md

 ---

 ## 4. Upcoming Tasks

-A list of tasks and deliverables that are projected for the upcoming week.
+This is a list of tasks and deliverables that are projected for the upcoming week:

-- Upcoming Task/Deliverable 1
-- Upcoming Task/Deliverable 2
-- Upcoming Task/Deliverable 3
-- ...
+* Making the Tacotron-2 based Waveform generation pipeline (which will generate the sound based on the spectogram generated through this week's work).
+* Writing the weekly Markdown report.
 ---
 ## 5. Requests for Assistance

-Any areas where additional resources or support are needed.
+We do not seem to need any further support at this point for our project.

 ---

 ## 6. Additional Notes

-Any other important information that should be shared.
+We hope for the best as the weeks progress, and hope we'll be able to complete the project without delays.

 ## 7. Google Colab link
 Here is the [link to the Google Colab Notebook](https://colab.research.google.com/drive/1zQ8nwXlbIua2XEg9zxjAkoQnOgykd2EZ?usp=sharing)